tesla-android/issue-tracker/README.md

 Please place reproducible bugs under issues.

-All the other should be handled in the discussions tab.
+All the other stuff(like installation problems!)should be handled in the discussions tab.

 Please refer to https://tesla-android.gapinski.eu for release notes, hardware requirements and the install guide.